 On 4 May 2001, the seven local authority shareholders of NIAL (the 'LA7') created NIAL Holdings Ltd which is 51% owned by LA7 and 49% owned by AMP Capital Investors Limited following their purchase on 16 November 2012.
 The 51% holding is held in the Newcastle Airport Local Authority Holding Company Ltd, a company wholly owned by the seven authorities.
-The Newcastle Airport Local Authority Holding Company Ltd has a called up share capital of 10,000 shares with a nominal value of £1 each.
-North Tyneside Council holds a 12.41% interest in the company valued at £10.886m (£10.784m in 2017/18).
+The Newcastle Airport Local Authority Holding Company Ltd has a called-up share capital of 10,000 shares with a nominal value of £1 each.
+North Tyneside Council holds a 12.41% interest in the company valued at £7.272m (£10.886m in 2018/19).
 The shares are not held for trading outside of the LA7.

 The valuation of the holding is reviewed each year to consider whether any events have occurred which would materially impair the valuation.
-No such events have occurred.
-The shares have been revalued in year using a combination of the discounted cash flow of income method together with the guideline public company method of the market approach to derive a fair value measurement that complies with IFRS13 and IFRS9.
+The spread of COVID-19 across the world towards the end of 2019/20 led to a sudden decline in air travel prompting the value of the shareholding to be impaired.